IkarusDowned/denverscript-emscripten/README.md

 # About
-This project is for the BoulderJS talk on April 24, 2025.
+This project is for the DenverScript talk on June 24, 2025.
 The objective is to show that in specific cases, such as high-frequency data streaming, JS / Node's event loop can cause unpredictable results in the main thread.

 This specific use case is modeled on my work with creating high-frequency stock feed and analysis systems from 2007.
 The general basis is a stream of packets, defined by the stock exchanges, and doing some level of rapid work on them.
 This is an EXAMPLE, and not production ready, nor does it attempt to highlight every possible use case.

 The file writer simulates a high-frequency lossess packet stream.
-The reader takes in multiple file streams and processes spikes in the main thread.
-Spikes are calculated using the classic Welford algorithm.
+The reader takes in multiple file streams and processes the average Euclidean distance of new Price/Volume "ticks" against the stored ticks at set intervals.
-When a spike is recorded, it is passed to the main thread.
-Here, we updates a visualization class that renders the output of the delay every 50ms.
-Each file has its own line, and the delay is shown in a line of '=', where each '=' indicates a 2ms delay.
+Each file has its own line, and the delay is shown in a line of '=', where each '=' indicates a 5ms delay.

 Example:
 <pre>Sun Apr 13 2025 09:29:06 GMT-0600 (Mountain Daylight Time)